 Earthquakes itself, are known as the mainshock, which is followed by an aftershock.
 An aftershock, or a range thereof, are collections of much smaller earthquakes, which occurs after the main quake.
 These are often recognised as tremors, which occur after the earthquake has done the biggest damage.

 Whether aftershocks last for a few minutes, hours, days, or even weeks, all depends on the magnitude of the main earthquake.
 In cases where the earthquake is extremely big, aftershocks can also last for a few months to years.
-It, however, only occurs in severe cases.
+It, however, only occurs in severe cases in slot game online indonesia.

 The entire structure of an earthquake, from the foreshocks to the mainshock, to the aftershocks, all occur due to energy that gets released from one single focal point, also known as the epicentre, found at the shallow depths, of the earth’s surface.
 At this focal point, seismic waves occur and are so powerful that they travel at an unstable speed, which causes all the shocks.
 Scientists are still struggling to determine foreshocks from an actual earthquake, due to these waves being inconsistent and unpredictable.